aiven/aiven-docs/docs/products/opensearch/howto/sample-dataset.md

 ## Get data mapping with NodeJS {#get-mapping-with-nodejs}

-We didn\'t specify any particular structure for the recipes data when we uploaded it.
+We didn't specify any particular structure for the recipes data when we uploaded it.
 Even though we could have set explicit mapping beforehand, we opted to rely on OpenSearch to derive the structure from the data and use dynamic mapping.
 To see the mapping definitions use the `getMapping`